gabest11/lexx-ivtc/S03(Acorn)/README.md

 There are a few 59.94i scenes, where small features, like stars, are on alternating fields, a single field deinterlacer would mean losing a lot of detail and shimmering.
 There are also the usual hybrid scenes, 4 + 1 dup and 5 real frames layered on top of each other.
 These are harder to fix, as there are no redundant fields to choose from.

+The PAL version was made based on this, resized to 288 lines, sides missing, and each scene follows this field pattern:

+     0   1  2 3+4 4+5
+    0+1 1+2 3  4   5

+6 frames in (one field, since both fields are the same), 5 frames out.

+If it looks less pixelated, that's only because the smoothing effect of the resizing filter and motion blur.
+There is no additional information in the picture compared to the NTSC version.
+The colors are also slightly shifted towards green and it has chroma errors.